詳細

 Fine craftsmanship - his Vuillaume model bows from this period were to become amongst the best ever produced for the firm.

-The beautiful rond stick is made of the finest brownisch/red pernambuco wood.
+The beautiful rond stick is made of the finest dark brownisch/red pernambuco wood.

 This bow plays easy and produces a big full violin sound - easy fast staccato playing.